A row of polished 304 stainless steel processing tanks inside an F&B plant

 When should I choose 316L over 304 for a stainless tank?

-What is the typical lead time for a stainless tank in Kenya?
+What is the typical lead time for a stainless tank?

-Standard lead time is 4 to 8 weeks ex-works from our Nairobi workshop, depending on capacity and finish.
+Standard lead time is 4 to 8 weeks ex-works, depending on capacity and finish.
 Smaller tanks (under 5 m³) usually land closer to 4 weeks; large jacketed vessels with mirror polish run toward 8.

 What internal surface finish should I specify for food contact?